Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 # Stack verification test

+In order to run a stack verification test, you must change to the `scripts/` directory and run the `./stack_verification.sh` script.
+It will configure and recompile all of the libraries for stack verification and then perform a stack verification test.
+If successful, you should see `ODT verification success` printed to the screen.

+Note that the script will temporarily disable address space layout randomization (ASLR).
+In case the script fails you can run the `./enable_aslr.sh` script to enable ASLR again.
+Otherwise, ASLR will be enabled automatically again the next time you restart your device or when the script runs successfully.

+> :warning: **The rest of the stack verification test instructions is
+> already captured in the `./stack_verification.sh` script**: we leave
+> the instructions in to document how the script works.

 Stack verification demonstrates how a server can verify a client without the need to forward any data.
 Both the client and the server generate a seeded array of random values.
 If the measurements are